Package insert / product label

 1.1 Seasonal Allergic Rhinitis

-Adults and adolescents 12 years of age and over
+2.1 Adults and Adolescents 12 Years of Age and Over

-Hypersensitivity reactions including rash, pruritus, urticaria, edema, dyspnea, and anaphylaxis have been reported after administration of Desloratadine.
-If such a reaction occurs, therapy with Desloratadine tablets should be stopped and alternative treatment should be considered. [see Adverse Reactions (6.2)].
+Hypersensitivity reactions including rash, pruritus, urticaria, edema, dyspnea, and anaphylaxis have been reported after administration of desloratadine.
+If such a reaction occurs, therapy with desloratadine should be stopped and alternative treatment should be considered.
+[See ADVERSE REACTIONS (6.2).]

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in clinical practice.

 In multiple-dose placebo-controlled trials, 2834 patients ages 12 years or older received desloratadine tablets at doses of 2.5 mg to 20 mg daily, of whom 1655 patients received the recommended daily dose of 5 mg.
 In patients receiving 5 mg daily, the rate of adverse events was similar between desloratadine and placebo-treated patients.
 The percent of patients who withdrew prematurely due to adverse events was 2.4% in the desloratadine group and 2.6% in the placebo group.
 There were no serious adverse events in these trials in patients receiving desloratadine.
 All adverse events that were reported by greater than or equal to 2% of patients who received the recommended daily dose of desloratadine tablets (5 mg once daily), and that were more common with desloratadine tablets than placebo, are listed in Table 1.

 There were no differences in adverse events for subgroups of patients as defined by gender, age, or race.